Cultural Competency Certificate

 How to Earn the Cultural Competency Certificate:

-There are three mandatory classes in the C3 program, and participants must also complete four of the additional workshops.
+There are three mandatory workshops in the C3 program, and participants must also complete four of the additional workshops.

 The C3 Program is meant to be done over 1-2 years.
 All workshops to complete the curriculum will be offered every semester.
 Participants are welcome to complete the certificate in a time frame that fits their schedules, taking up to two years.

-Students: After completing the courses students will be required to work with the Student Life Office to host a tabling event that will provide information to the campus about a cultural organization of their choice
+- Students: After completing the courses students will be required to work with the Student Life Office to host a program that will provide information to the campus about a cultural organization of their choice

-Staff: After completing the courses staff will be required to submit a two page reflection on how they will incorporate what they learned in the program to their work at Trocaire College
+- Employees: After completing the courses staff will be required to submit a two page reflection on how they could incorporate what they learned in the program to their work at Trocaire College

 Knowledge – Participants will: